 - 3.1 The City Council has a number of licensing, regulatory and registration powers and duties and the exercise of these powers and duties are delegated to the Licensing and Public Protection Committee.
-The granting and issuing of specific licences, permits and registrations is delegated to the Director of Regulation and Enforcement on the understanding that any applications giving rise to concern or difficulty may be referred to the Licensing and Public Protection Committees for determination where appropriate. - 3.2 The Licensing Service is responsible for the administration of grants, renewals and transfers as appropriate of hackney carriage and private hire vehicles, drivers and operators licences and for issuing licences under the Licensing Act 2003 and Gambling Act 2005, sex establishment and animal welfare legislation, and issuing permits for charitable collections and massage and special treatments etc. as well as the associated variations, amendments and transfers, which are carried out under policies delegated by your Committee. - 3.3 The public office of the Licensing Service is situated at Crystal Court, Aston Cross Business Village, Rocky Lane, Birmingham, B6 5RQ.
+The granting and issuing of specific licences, permits and registrations is delegated to the Director of Regulation and Enforcement on the understanding that any applications giving rise to concern or difficulty may be referred to the Licensing and Public Protection Committee or its sub-committees for determination where appropriate. - 3.2 The Licensing Service is responsible for the administration of grants, renewals and transfers as appropriate of hackney carriage and private hire vehicles, drivers and operators licences and for issuing licences under the Licensing Act 2003 and Gambling Act 2005, sex establishment and animal welfare legislation, and issuing permits for charitable collections and massage and special treatments etc. as well as the associated variations, amendments and transfers, which are carried out under policies delegated by your Committee. - 3.3 The office of the Licensing Service is situated at 1-3 Ashted Lock, Birmingham Science Park, Dartmouth Middleway, Birmingham, B7 4AZ. - 3.4 The format of the report has been revised for ease of reference.
+The report does not contain any proposed amendments to existing policies.